Retarded Gravitation Theory: Solutions

-However, for our immediate purposes of estimating the magnitude and consequences of the ``velocity drag'', we have an easy way out.
-Consider a model of a galaxy consisting of $n$ particles rotating with an elevated velocity larger than would obtain with Newtonian gravitation.
-We now introduce an $(n+1)$st body or a test particle.
-We suppose that it was initially moving with the velocity prescribed by Newtonian gravitation, and below the elevated velocity of its neighbours.
-We need to calculate how much the velocity of this $(n+1)$st body or test particle will increase as a consequence of the velocity dependence of the gravitational force.
+To this end, consider a simplified model galaxy as a large central mass, surrounded by a ring of $n$ particles rotating with constant velocity larger than would obtain with Newtonian gravitation.
+Consider now an $(n+1)$st body or a test particle initially moving with the velocity prescribed by Newtonian gravitation, and below the velocity of the ring.
+On Newtonian theory, the rotational velocity of the test particle should stay unchanged.
+How would the velocity of this test particle change with RGT?

-In the scenario sketched above, our real point of interest is the motion of the test particle, or the $(n+1)$st body, and specifically in ascertaining the consequences on its motion of velocity-dependent gravitational effects.
-For this purpose, as a first approximation, it is reasonable to suppose that the test particle has a negligible effect on the motion of the other $n$ bodies (namely the rest of the galaxy).
-The situation is similar in the case of flyby anomaly where our interest is in the spacecraft trajectory and not its tiny effect on the motion of the earth.

-In that case, instead of prescribing just the past history of the $n$ bodies, as required for the solution of FDEs, we may regard the \textit{entire} world lines of the $n$ bodies as given.
-In this situation, where the motion of all other particles is fixed, the equation of motion for the $(n+1)$st body becomes just an ordinary differential equation.
-Using the approximation \eqref{approx}, and neglecting the $\gamma$ factors (for this case), the equations can be rewritten in 3-vector form as
+In the above scenario, we may reasonably suppose that the test particle has a negligible effect on the motion of the other $n$ bodies (namely the galaxy).
+That is, instead of prescribing just the \textit{past} history of the $n$ bodies, as required for the solution of FDEs, we may regard the \textit{entire} world lines of the $n$ bodies as given.
+In this situation, where the motion of all other particles is fixed, the equations of motion for the $(n+1)$st body become just ODEs.
+Exactly the same simplification can be used with spacecraft where the tiny effect of the spacecraft on the earth can be ignored.
+That is the FDEs of RGT reduce to ODEs when we are mainly concerned with the motion of only one small body, and can neglect its effect on the other bodies.
+(Note, however, that this reduction to ODEs would no longer be valid, if two comparable bodies are involved.
+Thus, retardation does not automatically make solutions of the 2-body problem unstable as it would in Newtonian physics.)